fmay/cc-js-intro-4-loops/.guides/sections.md

 document.write(flowers[3] + "<br/>");
 ```

-`var flowers = ['Daisy', 'Rose', 'Daffodil', 'Weed']` creates a so-called array, which we'll cover fully in the 'Arrays' module.
+`var flowers = ['Daisy', 'Rose', 'Daffodil', 'Weed']` creates a so-called array, which we have covered fully in the 'Arrays' module.
 All we need to worry about for now is that an array is a collection of multiple values, all stored in one single variable.

 A much better way to write the above code (imagine if the array contained hundreds of flowers) is to use a loop.